unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 #### Notch

 The 'Notch' box allows you to apply predefined IIR filters to the raw data to remove power line hum from data.
-Data recordings and network interfaces are restarted if filters are reconfigured during a running data acquisition.

 - 50 Hz
 - 60 Hz